 These features may be particularly suited to the Territory's tropical zones where flooding and erosion risks are high.
 This business case estimated that Darwin alone could demand of 1,100 tonnes of rubber granules annually.
-1,400 tonnes of passenger car tyres would be required to generate this amount of recycled material, which is more than the estimated total 1,200 tonnes of passenger car tyres reaching end-of-life in the Territory each year.
+1,400 tonnes of passenger car tyres would be required to generate this amount of recycled material which is more than has been generated in any of the last 5 years.